segmentio/segment-docs/segment-app/sso.md

 *   Different IDPs store records of your employees differently.
 The only attribute mapping we require is to make sure you’re sending `email` .
 In Okta this is at `user.email`.
 In Duo this is `mail`.

-*   Make sure you’ve enabled “send all attributes” (not just NameID) if applicable for your IDP.
+*   Make sure you’ve enabled "send all attributes" (not just NameID) if applicable for your IDP.

 *   No RelayState is required.
 This is also sometimes called `Target`.

-Once you’ve created the application in your IDP, you can come back to Segment and click “Next”.
+Once you’ve created the application in your IDP, you can come back to Segment and click "Next".

 ## Configure Segment to Talk to Your IDP.